-Where to stay in Prague is a collaborative post that has been written after getting inputs from 25+ travel writers about their favorite neighborhoods in Prague and places to stay.
+Where to Stay in Prague is a collaborative post that has been written after getting inputs from 25+ travel writers about their favorite neighborhoods in Prague and places to stay.

 Prague will dazzle you with its beauty no matter in which direction you go.
 In one moment you will be surrounded by artists on the Charles Bridge and then if you walk a little, you will find yourself admiring the Old Town’s massive psychedelic Astronomical Clock.
-You will be one in many, because these areas are crowded but the city’s magical energy will rub on you.
+You will be one in many because these areas are crowded but the city’s magical energy will rub on you.

-There is a lot to see and do in Prague but most likely you will spend your first day doing what I described just above.
-If you’re here for longer, then you may just end up exploring some of the coolest neighborhoods of Prague that are away from the main historical centre.
+There is a lot to see and do in Prague but most likely you will spend your first day doing what I described above.
+If you’re here for longer, then you may just end up exploring some of the coolest neighborhoods of Prague that are away from the main historical center.
 I talk about such neighborhoods in this post + where to stay.
 Also, read my top travel tips for Prague to know how to do Prague right.

 Prague is a a part of most of first timers’ Euro Trip itinerary but sadly many travelers leave after a day or two.
-The thing is – Prague is surely going to be one of cheaper destinations in your Europe itinerary and perhaps the most beautiful one, so why not spend a longer time here?
+The thing is – Prague is surely going to be one of the cheaper destinations in your Europe itinerary and perhaps the most beautiful one, so why not spend a longer time here?

 If Prague is not a part of your itinerary, then I highly recommend you to alter it and include this city.
 In that case, I’m sure you’re going to try to find the perfect place to stay to make your trip epic.

 The city boasts so many hotels and hostels BUT I will help you decide where to stay in Prague.
 I have sorted these hotels in Prague in descending price order for different neighborhoods so that you can easily find the one that fits your budget.
 Not just hotels, you will also find information about hostels in Prague.